-Finally, we obtain the 2d feature saliency (FS) map $\hat{F} \in \mathbb{R}^{h \times w}$ by normalizing F according to [18].
+Finally, we obtain the 2d feature saliency (FS) map $\hat{F} \in \mathbb{R}^{h \times w}$ by normalizing F according to [19].
+Examples of feature saliency maps are presented in Section 4.
+Despite its simplicity, this kind of saliency can focus on objects of interest when the background is simple enough.
+It fails however in the presence of clutter.
 Contrary to CroW, we use the feature channel weights when computing the 2d spatial weights, amplifying channels with sparse activation.
 This order of summation is the same as in CAM.
 However, we are working with channel weights obtained by a sparsity property on any convolutional layer, without any assumption on the network topology.
 CAM on the other hand, assumes global average pooling followed by a fully connected layer mapping channels to classes and uses the parameters of this layer to obtain a saliency map per class.

-3.4.
-Region detection
+3.4 Region detection

 We are given a 2d saliency map S, which can be either the feature saliency described in section 3.3 or the object saliency described in Section 3.8.
 We use an expanding Gaussian mixture (EGM) model [2] to detect a number of salient rectangular regions.
-This is a variant of expectationmaximization (EM) that iteratively performs local averaging (E- and M-steps) interleaved with a selection process (P-step) similar to non-maximum suppression (NMS).
+This is a variant of expectation-maximization (EM) that iteratively performs local averaging (E- and M-steps) interleaved with a selection process (P-step) similar to non-maximum suppression (NMS).
 In doing so, it dynamically estimates the number of regions.